Detopall/TrackSplitter/README.md

 ./run.sh --remove-container
 ```

-- Stops the running container (if not already stopped)
+- Stops the running containers (if not already stopped)
-- Remove the container
+- Removes the containers

 #### Remove Image